SugamDewan/Azure-Streaming-Data-Pipeline/README.md

 ## Final Output
 The final result is a Power BI dashboard that visualizes the cleaned and processed data from the Azure Data Lake.

-*(Here you should add your final screenshot of the polished Power BI report!)*
 ![Final Power BI Dashboard](Transportation_Analysis.png)

 ## Key Learnings